This homemade pizza dough recipe is way easier than you think. Mix the flour together and watch the dough rise. Now, any night can be pizza night.

 - 1/4 cup Olive oil

-- 2 3/4 cups Lukewarm Water
+- 2 3/4 cups Water lukewarm

 Instructions

-- Add the flour.
+- Add in the flour.
 There is no need to knead the dough, just be sure that all the flour is mixed in well.

 Do you know how to make a croissant pizza dough crust?
 I'd like to make them instead of buying the frozen store bought type.